 Benefits of Soil Health

-When growers are practitioners of the 4 principles of soil health, there are many positive results.
+When growers are practitioners of the four principles of soil health, there are many positive results.
 Good soil health benefits both people and the land.
 Key improvements include:

 What conservation practices can help improve soil health?

-Conservation practices are methods growers can use to put the 4 principles into action on the ground.
+Conservation practices are methods growers can use to put the four soil health principles into action on the ground.
 These practices are a suite of strategies that regenerate soil heath and include:

 - Cover crops